-On April 6, 2006, we completed a public offering of \$400 million in aggregate principal amount of our 3.75% exchangeable senior notes due 2036.
-On May 2, 2006, we issued an additional \$50 million aggregate principal amount of the notes as a result of the exercise by the underwriter of our over-allotment option.
+On April 6, 2006, our Operating Partnership completed a public offering of \$400 million in aggregate principal amount of its 3.75% exchangeable senior notes due 2036.
+On May 2, 2006, the Operating Partnership issued an additional \$50 million aggregate principal amount of the notes as a result of the exercise by the underwriter of its over-allotment option.
 The notes mature on May 15, 2036, unless earlier repurchased, exchanged or redeemed.

-Upon the occurrence of specified events, holders of the notes may exchange their notes prior to the close of business on the scheduled trading day immediately preceding May 18, 2013 into cash and, at our option, shares of Boston Properties, Inc.'s common stock at an exchange rate of 9.3900 shares per \$1,000 principal amount of notes (or an exchange price of approximately \$106.50 per share of common stock).
-The initial exchange rate of 8.9461 shares per \$1,000 principal amount of notes and the initial exchange price of approximately \$111.78 per share of Boston Properties, Inc.'s common stock were adjusted effective as of December 29, 2006 in connection with the special distribution declared on December 15, 2006.
-On and after May 18, 2013, the notes will be exchange be at any time prior to the close of business on the scheduled trading day immediately preceding the maturity date at the option of the holder at the applicable exchange rate.
+Upon the occurrence of specified events, holders of the notes may exchange their notes prior to the close of business on the scheduled trading day immediately preceding May 18, 2013 into cash and, at the Operating Partnership's option, shares of our common stock at an exchange rate of 9.3900 shares per \$1,000 principal amount of notes (or an exchange price of approximately \$106.50 per share of common stock).
+The initial exchange rate of 8.9461 shares per \$1,000 principal amount of notes and the initial exchange price of approximately \$111.78 per share of our common stock were adjusted effective as of December 29, 2006 in connection with the special distribution declared on December 15, 2006.
+On and after May 18, 2013, the notes will be exchangeable at any time prior to the close of business on the scheduled trading day immediately preceding the maturity date at the option of the holder at the applicable exchange rate.
 The exchange rate is subject to adjustment in certain circumstances.

-Prior to May 18, 2013, we may not redeem the notes except to preserve Boston Properties, Inc.'s status as a REIT.
-On or after May 18, 2013, we may redeem all or a portion of the notes for cash at a redemption price equal to 100% of the principal amount plus accrued and unpaid interest.
-We must make at least 12 semi-annual interest payments (including interest payments on November 15, 2006 and May 15, 2013) before redeeming any notes at our option.
-Note holders may require us to repurchase all or a portion of the notes on May 18, 2013 and May 15 of 2016, 2021, 2026 and 2031 at a purchase price equal to 100% of the principal amount plus accrued and unpaid interest up to, but excluding, the repurchase date.
-We will pay cash for all notes so repurchased.
+Prior to May 18, 2013, the Operating Partnership may not redeem the notes except to preserve our status as a REIT.
+On or after May 18, 2013, the Operating Partnership may redeem all or a portion of the notes for cash at a redemption price equal to 100% of the principal amount plus accrued and unpaid interest.
+The Operating Partnership must make at least 12 semi-annual interest payments (including interest payments on November 15, 2006 and May 15, 2013) before redeeming any notes at the option of the Operating Partnership.
+Note holders may require the Operating Partnership to repurchase all or a portion of the notes on May 18, 2013 and May 15 of 2016, 2021, 2026 and 2031 at a purchase price equal to 100% of the principal amount plus accrued and unpaid interest up to, but excluding, the repurchase date.
+The Operating Partnership will pay cash for all notes so repurchased.

-If we undergo a "fundamental change," note holders will have the option to require us to purchase all or any portion of the notes at a purchase price equal to 100% of the principal amount of the notes to be purchased plus any accrued and unpaid interest to, but excluding, the fundamental change purchase date.
-We will pay cash for all notes so purchased.
-In addition, if a fundamental change occurs prior to May 18, 2013, we will increase the exchange rate for a holder who elects to exchange its notes in connection with such a fundamental change under certain circumstances.
-The notes are our senior unsecured obligations and will rank equally in right of payment to all existing and future secured indebtedness.
-The notes will be structurally subordinated to all liabilities of our subsidiaries.
+If we undergo a "fundamental change," note holders will have the option to require the Operating Partnership to purchase all or any portion of the notes at a purchase price equal to 100% of the principal amount of the notes to be purchased plus any accrued and unpaid interest to, but excluding, the fundamental change purchase date.
+The Operating Partnership will pay cash for all notes so purchased.
+In addition, if a fundamental change occurs prior to May 18, 2013, the Operating Partnership will increase the exchange rate for a holder who elects to exchange its notes in connection with such a fundamental change under certain circumstances.
+The notes are senior unsecured obligations of the Operating Partnership and will rank equally in right of payment to all existing and future subordinated indebtedness of the Operating Partnership.
+The notes will effectively rank junior in right of payment to all existing and future secured indebtedness of the Operating Partnership.
+The notes will be structurally subordinated to all liabilities of the subsidiaries of the Operating Partnership.